maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="straexp"></a>
 ### `STR$`(*aexp*)

-This function returns a string that represents the ASCII representation of the number in *aexp*.
+This function returns a string that represents the ASCII decimal representation of the number in *aexp*.
 For instance, if the *aexp* evaluates to 25, this function returns the string "25".
 The `PRINT` statement performs this conversion automatically, so `STR$` is normally used when constructing strings from multiple parts, like `A$="Hello, "+STR$(25)+" times."`, which produces "Hello, 25 times.".

+#### Variations:

+The text adventure game Survival found in the January 1982 issue of *Creative Computing* has a dialect that uses `STR`, with no `$`, which works like `MID$`.
+The dialect appears to be one the author himself wrote, and this version is not supported in RetroBASIC.

 <!-- TOC --><a name="valsexp"></a>
 ### {`VAL`|`NUM`}(*sexp*)